spinixguy/sc-10-shark-v2-firmware/README.txt

 This repository contains beta software for the SC-10 shark v2 3d printer.
 Use at your own risk.
-I am createing these files for my personal use and cannot be held responsible for what it might do to your printer.
+I am creating these files for my personal use and cannot be held responsible for what it might do to your printer.

 Lotmaxx-v0.5.zip is the original beta software from Lotmaxx.
 If you have not flashed the new